microsoft/vs-tools-for-ai/docs/prepare-localmachine.md

 ### Setting up the default Python environment

-Users need to setup the default Python environment in Visual Studio for AI projects if there are multiple ones installed except the recommended Python 3.5.
+Users need to setup the default Python environment in Visual Studio for AI projects if there are multiple ones other than the recommended Python 3.5 installed.
 E.g. Visual Studio 2017's Python development workload installs a 64-bit Python 3.6 automatically.
 Or users install Anaconda and create several virtual Python environments.
 To set the default Python environment globally for Visual Studio, please go to menu ***Tools > Python > Python Environments*** (Visual Studio 2017), or ***Tools > Python Tools > Python Environments*** (Visual Studio 2015).